Best Trail & All-Mountain Bikes (130-160 mm travel)

 For pro-level competitive riders, Revel mountain bikes have created the Rascal: a full carbon dream team of killer components and groundbreaking technology.
 For maximum pedaling efficiency, the Rascal’s Japanese Toray fiber frame utilizes the Canfield Balance Formula (CBF) to focus 100% of your power into the chainring, providing you with solid, stable speed over any terrain.

 Add a RockShox Super Deluxe Ultimate shock and a Pike Ultimate fork, and the ground seems to melt away below while you float around corners and over obstacles with ease.
-This is all driven by SRAM’s podium-winning X01 Eagle drivetrain and controlled by the solid G2 RSC hydraulic braking system.
+This is all driven by Shimano’s podium-winning XT M8100 drivetrain and controlled by the solid XT 8120 hydraulic braking system.
 For the trail, all-mountain, or even enduro, you’ll struggle to find a better MTB than the Revel Rascal.

 Jenson USA

-With Evil’s proprietary Delta Link suspension, you get highly adjustable, multi-link pivots that let you change from aggressive to slacker geometry with lower gravity and longer reach.
-When this geometry is combined with high travel suspension, the Offering makes an adaptable all-mountain bike that can tackle every kind of ride.
+With Marin’s proprietary MultiTrac suspension, you get a balanced platform that improves efficiency and bottom-out control simultaneously.
+When the aggressive geometry of the Alpine Trail is combined with high travel suspension, it makes for an adaptable all-mountain bike that can tackle every kind of ride.

 10. Transition – Sentinel X01